If there is royalty amongst sea salt

 French sea salt is acclaimed by top chefs the world over and is also the most expensive sea salt there is.

-Literally translated as "flower of salt," Fleur de Sel gourmet sea salt is one of the finest and rarest salts in the world.
+Literally translated as "flower of salt," Fleur de Sel salt is one of the finest and rarest salts in the world.

-It is defined not only by its collection method, an ancient type of hand-harvesting, but also by its location.
+It is defined not only by its collection method, which is by an ancient type of hand-harvesting, but also by its location in France.

 I guarantee you'll find you've been missing out.

-Salt was being harvested in Guerande as early as the year 868.
+Salt was being harvested in Guerande France as early as the year 868.

 The salt was gathered by women only, since men were considered too rough for the delicate work, and it was carried into town in heavy bowls which the women carried on their heads since the paths were too narrow.

 By the year 1500, the salt marshes had expanded to cover over 1200 hectares, about 80% of the current size.
 They're currently so big that they actually show up on some maps of France.

 Guerande's salt marshes with their lady harvesters supplied most of the salt throughout Brittany until the mid-1800s, when a salt mine was built and provided heavy competition.